svelte-librarian/sv-use/packages/website/src/lib/docs/core/reactivity/watch/index.md

----
-slug: 'watch'
-title: 'watch'
+# watch

-description: Triggers a callback when a dependency changes.
+Triggers a callback when a dependency changes.
 Provides the previous value(s) as well as the current one(s) as parameters in the callback.
-category: 'reactivity'
----

 ## Usage